valkey-io/valkey-glide/java/DEVELOPER.md

 ```bash
 javac -h .
 RedisValueResolver.java
 ```
-The results can be found in the [glide_ffi_resolvers_RedisValueResolver](java/client/src/main/java/glide/ffi/resolvers/glide_ffi_resolvers_RedisValueResolver) file.
+The results can be found in the `glide_ffi_resolvers_RedisValueResolver` file once the `javac -h.
+RedisValueResolver.java` command is ran.
 In this project, only the function name and signature name is necessary. lib.rs method names explicitly point to the native functions defined there.

 ### Module Information

-- The [module-info.java](java/client/src/main/java) (glide.api) contains a list of all of the directories the user can access.
+- The [module-info.java](https://github.com/aws/glide-for-redis/blob/main/java/client/src/main/java/module-info.java) (glide.api) contains a list of all of the directories the user can access.
 - Ensure to update the exports list if there are more directories the user will need to access.

 ### Recommended extensions for VS Code